It has been another amazing year for Drama across the entire Two Counties Trust.

 Please click here for our policies

-Guidance For Parents & Carers Request For Time Off During Term Time SHS
+Guidance For Parents & Carers Request For Time Off During Term Time

-Advice Leaflet For Parents (Aug 24)
+Advice For Parents And Carers

 If your child needs collecting from school for any reason, including medical appointments or illness, you will be required to sign out your child from main reception where they will meet you.
 We will not allow students to leave site without an adult and if they do not have parental responsibility, we must get verbal consent from a parent/carer.